 Eligibility: Competitors must be SBU graduate students who have advanced to candidacy (G5 or equivalent), and their research must be at a stage where findings, preliminary conclusions, and broader impact can be discussed.
 Students may be in any disciplinary field.
 Those in the Fine Arts, Humanities, and Social Sciences are particularly encouraged to participate.
 Students must affirm that their graduate advisor supports presentation of their research during speaker sign up.

-Speaker Sign Up Deadline: FEBRUARY 6, 2019
+Speaker Sign Up Deadline: WEDNESDAY, MARCH 3, 2021

-- Session 1: Plenary Training: Your introduction to the Alda Center Method, Wed, March 10, 3:00-5:00 pm
+- Session 1: * Plenary Training: Your introduction to the Alda Center Method, Wed, March 10, 3:00-5:00 pm

 Session 2: Coaching 1: Individualized coaching on your draft 3MT talk.
 You will be assigned

 to one of four times:

 - Thursday, March 25, 10:00 am-12:00 pm, OR

 Session 3: Coaching 2: Individualized coaching on your almost-final 3MT talk.
 You will be assigned